“Red Ink in the Rear-view Mirror”

 No surprise, some ticketed motorists might say.
 But Garrett and co-author Gary A. Wagner, an economist at the University of Arkansas Little Rock, say they confirmed a connection that seemed to exist only in isolated anecdotes.
 And they put a number on it: Controlling for other factors, a 1 percentage point drop in local government revenue leads to a roughly .32 percentage point increase in the number of traffic tickets in the following year, a statistically significant connection.”

 This entry was posted on Monday, January 12th, 2009 at 5:56 am and is filed under Drivers, Traffic Enforcement.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.